kaseypocius/MUMT-307-ShimmeringPeaks/docs/how.md

   <h2> Challenges </h2>

+  The biggest challenge was building for the callback engine, which I had not done in STK before, as most of my experience so far had been with the blocking algorithm.
+This made implementing some things, such as oscillators, more challenging than I had initially expected, but I am still quite satisfied with the result.

+  Finding good gain settings to act as a reference required a bit of trial and error, and I'm still not satisfied with fixed resonance for each filter, but I haven't found a satisfying way to do this setup without too many user defined variables.

   <h2> For the Future</h2>

-  Further modulation could easily be expanded by replacing the basic sine tone to modular wave table bank, as well as adding frequency or resonance modulation to the filter bank as well.
+  Further modulation could easily be expanded by replacing the basic sine tone to modular wave table bank, as well as adding frequency and/or resonance modulation to the filter bank as well.
 Traditional shimmer verbs also add incorporate a delay line, which could add further modulation possibilities - chorus, further pitch shifting & comb filtering, reverse etc. However I've chosen to focus instead on implementing this algorithm with a few different reverb classes, which I've found was the most rewarding way to easily give a wide variety of reverb characters while keeping the controls constant between designs.
+The frequency and notch depth of the High pass & Low pass filters could have been user definable as well, but I'd like to limit the amount of user definable variables needed for use of the program.

   <a href="https://kaseypocius.github.io/MUMT-307-ShimmeringPeaks/about"> Back to the About</a>